Joyce Keyes of Fond du Lac, Wisconsin

 Jordyn Schara, a 17-year-old activist, learned that when prescription medicines are thrown out in the trash, they can contaminate our groundwater, and can lead to tap water containing antibiotics, heart medications, and even psychiatric drugs.
 However, if left unsecured in our medicine cabinets, these same drugs are contributing to the recent and sometimes tragic epidemic of teenage prescription drug abuse.

 Upon learning that more people abuse prescription drugs than most illegal drugs combined, Jordyn created Wisconsin Prescription Pill and Drug Disposal (P2D2), which has spread across the country.
 P2D2 has collected more than 600,000 pounds of drugs since founded.
-Jordyn has engaged high school students to volunteer, mentored teens and adults across the country, and she continues to work with Wisconsin municipalities to open 24/7 drug drop-off boxes throughout the state.
+Jordyn has engaged high school students to volunteer, mentored teens and adults across the country, and continues to work with Wisconsin municipalities to open 24/7 drug drop-off boxes throughout the state.

 For Jordyn’s commitment to preventing teenage prescription drug abuse, she is awarded the September Wisconsin Heroes Award.